Jason Beghe

 Beghe is a former Scientologist.
 He began taking Scientology courses in 1994 and later appeared in a Church of Scientology advertising campaign and in promotional videos.
-Beghe left the church in 2007 and has publicly criticized Scientology since then.
+Beghe left the church in 2007.

 Early life

 Beghe, who is of Italian, German, English, and French Canadian heritage, was born March 12, 1960, in New York City, the son of tax court judge Renato Beghe, and has three siblings.
 He attended the Collegiate School, a private preparatory school for boys located in New York City.
 While there, he became best friends with John F. Kennedy Jr. and actor David Duchovny; another classmate was dancer Christopher d'Amboise.
 Kennedy and Beghe often spent time together outside the Metropolitan Museum of Art and in Central Park, while being monitored by Kennedy's Secret Service detail.
 Beghe later persuaded Duchovny to pursue work in acting.

-He went to college at Pomona College, graduating in 1982.
+He attended Pomona College, graduating in 1982.